npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

     => modelBuilder.UseHiLo();
 ```

-## Guid/UUID Generation
+## GUID/UUID Generation

-By default, for Guid key properties (or if you specify `ValueGeneratedOnAdd` on any Guid property), a random `Guid` value will be generated client-side and sent to the database.
+By default, for GUID key properties, a random GUID is generated client-side by the EF provider and sent to the database.

-If you prefer to generate values in the database instead, you can do so by specifying `HasDefaultValueSql` on your property, and call the function to generate the `Guid` in the SQL expression.
+If you prefer to generate values in the database instead, you can do so by specifying `HasDefaultValueSql` on your property, and call the function to generate the value in the SQL expression.
 Which function to use depends on your PostgreSQL version:

 ### [PG 13+](#tab/13)